Medical Tourism vs. U.S. Healthcare: Cost Comparison 2026

 Costa Rica has earned a reputation as the “Switzerland of Central America” for healthcare quality.
 The country invested heavily in medical infrastructure and many physicians train in the U.S. before returning home.
 This combination of Western-trained doctors and lower operational costs creates the sweet spot where you get comparable care at 45-89% savings.

-Colombia emerged as a cosmetic surgery powerhouse, particularly Medellín and Bogotá.
+Colombia emerged as a cosmetic surgery powerhouse, particularly Medellín and Bogotá, and Cali.
 The country produces some of the world’s most skilled plastic surgeons, and the cost difference is dramatic.
 A complete mommy makeover that might cost $40,000 in Miami runs about $12,000 in Medellín, including recovery accommodation.

-While procedure costs abroad are much lower, the ancillary expenses can catch people off guard.
-These additional costs are easy to overlook when you’re focused on the procedure price.
+You should budget for travel expenses, accommodation, insurance, and contingency funds beyond the procedure cost.
 Travel expenses vary wildly depending on where you’re going.
-Flights to Turkey might add $500-$1,500 per person; Mexico could be as low as $300-$800 if you’re on the West Coast.
+Flights to Turkey might add $500-$1,500 per person.
+Mexico could be as low as $300-$800 if you’re on the West Coast.

 Accommodation becomes more complex than a typical vacation because you need to factor in recovery time.
 You might book three nights but end up staying a week if healing takes longer than expected.
 Colombia offers budget options from $40-$100 per night, but you’ll want something comfortable and close to the hospital rather than the cheapest option available.